 The PBA Health and Welfare Fund Dental Plan maintains a network of participating dental providers.
 You may obtain a list of participating providers by contacting the PBA Funds Office, or on this website.
 If you are unable to access our website, please call the PBA Funds Office, and we can assist you in finding a provider.
 There is typically no cost to you for covered services provided by a participating dentist.
 You may incur out-of-pocket expenses if you have exhausted plan benefit limits or if non-covered services are provided.
 You will not be required to complete claim forms when using a participating provider.

 Some covered services and procedures are subject to dollar maximums and/or frequency limitations.
 Table 2, below, describes benefit limits for some of the most common covered services/procedures.
-For a complete list of benefit limits, please refer to the Dental Plan Schedule of Allowances which is available on this website or at the PBA Funds Office.
+For a full list of benefit limits and prior-authorization requirements, please contact the PBA Funds Office.

 A number of dental procedures covered by the Dental Plan require prior-authorization.
 If a procedure is subject to prior-authorization, your dentist must obtain approval from the Plan before performing the procedure.
 In the event that more than one course of treatment is available, the Fund has the discretion to determine the procedure on which payment will be based.
 If you elect to proceed with an alternative course of treatment, you will be responsible for any cost in excess of the Plan’s payment for the procedure that the Fund authorized.